 Lice are small insects that feed on human blood.
 They attach themselves to hair.
 Those that infest hair in the groin area are called pubic lice.
 They are also called crabs.
-These lice can infest coarse hair on other parts of the body, too, such as a beard, the armpits, and chest.
-They can also sometimes be found on eyelashes.
+These lice can infest coarse hair on other parts of the body, too, such as a beard, the armpits,and chest.
+They can also sometimes be found on eyebrows and eyelashes.

 What causes pubic lice?

 Pubic lice are spread from person to person during sexual contact.
 You may also get them if you touch the personal items of someone with lice.
 Such items include bedding or clothing.

 Itching is the main symptom of pubic lice.
 If you scratch the infested area too much, the skin can become irritated and sore.
 You may also see lice in the infested hair.
 They look like brown or gray specks.
 People who have had lice for awhile may develop blue-gray spots on their skin.